gromacs/gromacs/docs/how-to/visualize.rst

 * `Molscript`_ - This is a script-driven program form high-quality display of molecular 3D structures in both schematic and detailed representations.
 You can get an academic license for free from Avatar.

-Also if appropriate libraries were found at configure-time, :ref:`gmx view` can useful.

 Topology bonds vs Rendered bonds
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Remember that each of these visualization tools is only looking at the coordinate file you gave it (except when you give :ref:`gmx view` a :ref:`tpr` file).
+Remember that each of these visualization tools is only looking at the coordinate file you gave it.
 Thus it's not using your topology which is described in either your :ref:`top` file or your :ref:`tpr` file.
 Each of these programs makes their own guesses about where the chemical bonds are for rendering purposes, so do not be surprised if the heuristics do not always match your topology.

 .. _Rasmol: http://www.umass.edu/microbio/rasmol/index2.htm
 .. _Protein Explorer: http://www.umass.edu/microbio/rasmol/